Crisis-hit Lebanese pound falls to new low of 10,000 to the dollar | Business

 Crisis-hit Lebanese pound falls to new low of 10,000 to the dollar

-Lebanon's pound tumbled on Tuesday towards 10,000 to the dollar, a record low for a currency battered by a financial meltdown fuelling poverty and unrest.
+Lebanon's pound tumbled on Tuesday towards 10,000 to the dollar, a record low for a currency battered by a financial meltdown that has fuelled poverty and unrest.

 The collapse, on a scale Lebanon has never seen, has slashed about 85% of the currency's value in a country relying heavily on imports.
 The cost of scarce dollars hit 10,000 Lebanese pounds on Tuesday, said three currency dealers on the informal market, a main source of cash since banks stopped dispensing dollars.
 Two other dealers said earlier the greenback had traded at 9,900.